The Thin Black Line

 • Creating trust and psychological safety

-• Igniting belief and motivation in others
+• Igniting belief, confidence and motivation

 • Turning lived experience into shared wisdom

-Signature Speaking Topics
+Signature Speaking & Facilitation Topics

-• The Thin Black Line: Navigating race, loyalty, and leadership in policing
+• The Thin Black Line — Navigating race, loyalty and leadership in policing

-• Representation vs. Belonging: The emotional toll of being the ‘only one’
+• Representation vs. Belonging — The emotional toll of being the ‘only one’

-• From Silence to Strategy: Supporting women through cultural and systemic change
+• From Silence to Strategy — Supporting women through cultural and systemic change

 Booking & Contact